What causes acne scars?

 Vitamin B Supplements for Acne Scars

 Vitamin C (ascorbic acid) improves wound strength and aids the production of collagen.
 It is also vital for developing new blood vessels that help to transport nutrients to the wound.
-It was found that he has a role in cell migration, collagen synthesis, antioxidant response, and angiogenesis.
-During collagen synthesis, vitamin C forms extra-bounds between collagen fibers that increase the stability and strength during collagen synthesis.
-In another study, it was found that Vitamin C also helps counteract free radicals in damaged cells, while its deficiency might increase the fragility of new vessels .
+It was found that Vitamin C has a role in cell migration, collagen synthesis, antioxidant response, and angiogenesis.
+Research has shown that vitamin C forms extra-bounds between collagen fibers that increase the dermis' stability and strength during collagen synthesis.
+In another study, it was found that Vitamin C also helps counteract free radicals in damaged cells, while its deficiency might increase new vessels' fragility.

-Although most vitamins show beneficial effects in wound healing, vitamin E oral supplements might negatively affect collagen synthesis .
-Moreover, vitamin E appears to counteract the benefits of vitamin A supplementation in wound management.
+Although most vitamins help in wound healing, vitamin E oral supplements might negatively affect collagen synthesis and counteract the benefits of vitamin A supplementation in wound management.
 Some people believe that applying vitamin E oil onto your acne scars can help them heal.
 Unfortunately, the proof for these effects is anecdotal.

 1. Stadelmann, W.K.; Digenis, A.G.; Tobin, G.R.
 Impediments to wound healing.
 Am.
 J. Surg.
 1998, 176, 39S–47S.

 2. Reichrath, J.; Lehmann, B.; Carlberg, C.; Varani, J.; Zouboulis, C.C.
 Vitamins as hormones.
 Horm.
 Metab.
 Res.2007, 39, 71–84.

 3. Wicke, C.; Halliday, B.; Allen, D.; Roche, N.S.; Scheuenstuhl, H.; Spencer, M.M.; Roberts, A.B.; Hunt, T.K.Effects of steroids and retinoids on wound healing.
 Arch.
 Surg.
 2000, 135, 1265–1270.